Abdo-Lab/Tychus/README.md

 Alignment Module
 ----------------
-Included in the `alignment` module are four databases: a resistance, virulence, plasmid, and reference.
+Included in the `alignment` module is a small E. coli reference database as well as three paired read files.
 These are used by default when running data through this module.
-The simulated reads mentioned above are also used and can be found in the `tutorial/raw_sequence_data/` directory.
 To get started, run the following command within the `nextflow-tychus/` directory:
 ```
 $ nextflow alignment.nf -profile alignment --threads 2 --output my_alignment_output
 ```